-I notice that visually impaired are not just born musicians but they love to edit their work as well.
-They don’t simply record and save their audio file, they also use audio editing software like GoldWave to enhance their creation to come up with a final product they can proudly claim as their own!
+I notice that visually impaired people are not only born musicians but they love to edit their work as well.
+They don’t just simply record and save their audio file, they also use audio editing software like GoldWave to enhance their creation to come up with a final product they can proudly claim as their own!

 This is the basic information you should know to get you started if you installed GoldWave and you are blind.
 By reading this post, you’ll know some of GoldWave’s features, how you can utilize them, access them through keyboard shortcut keys etc. I’ll teach you how to record, edit and save your audio file using your favorite screen reader.
 So let’s record your first song!

 Note: This is not to replace the help files for this audio editor.
 It is only to assist you in making your first recording.
 Hence you need to read the help files included when you install GoldWave to know everything about the software and how to use it.

 As I stated above, GoldWave is an audio editing software which allows people to modify their audio file.
 You can change its format, alter its pitch, speed, loudness and more.
 If it is your voice, you can add some reverb, echoes, twitter, bass etc. to make it more professional sounding.
 So it means it’s now possible for you to have a finished product without the use of a recording studio by just installing an audio editor like GoldWave!